THE LATINA FUTURE HISTORY MAKER AWARD

 HOPE and The Estee Lauder Companies have partnered together to honor the accomplishment of future history making Latinas in local communities.
 The Future History Maker honorees foster a unique spirit of passion, posses a vision that brings communities together, or charts a new path of discovery.
 As “Future History Makers,” these Latinas strive for excellence and deliver their best efforts towards being positive role models and creating change.

-Must submit a complete application packet for consideration by February 1, 2020 at midnight
+Must submit a complete application packet for consideration by February 17, 2021 at 10AM PT.

-Must attend the Latina History Day Conference on March 13, 2020
+Must be available to attend the recognition ceremony that will take place during the Virtual Latina History Day Conference on March 10- 12, 2021.*

 A panel of professionals will review all application packets and select applicants who will move forward to the interview phase of the selection process.

-Applicants must submit the online application form by February 1, 2020 at midnight to be considered.
+Applicants must submit the online application form by February 17, 2021 at 10AM PT to be considered.

 What is a Latina Future History Maker?